how to secure your website and prevent a major hack. The 5 simple steps you can implement today…

 You also want to ensure that you have put in place good systems or processes for dealing with your staff when it comes to your technology.
 If you have a disgruntled staff member you will want to quickly login into your website and deactivate their login credentials.
 This also means that within your organization you will want to be at the “admin level” in your website and have everyone else below that level to prevent massive damage to your website.

-keeping your website systems up to date
+keeping your website systems up to date for that added website security

 Like other software your website runs on a system that also needs to be upgraded constantly – the reason for this is that not only does the latest upgrade have new features that give your website more power but they also have security fixes for loopholes that have just been discovered.
 So not keeping your website’s system up to date means you are taking risks that can be easily avoided.
 Most updates are usually released once or twice a month.

-Build extra layers of security
+Build extra layers of security into your website

 Finally if you’ve taken the initial measures mentioned above you can add extra layers of security to your website by using: